Margaret of Anjou: Marriage, concession of Maine, and subsequent rule

-On 23 April 1445, Margaret married King Henry VI of England at Titchfield Abbey in Hampshire.
-She was fifteen, and he was twenty-three.
-She was then crowned Queen of England on 30 May 1445 at Westminster Abbey by John Stafford, Archbishop of Canterbury, at the age of fifteen.
+She was then crowned Queen of England on 30 May 1445 at Westminster Abbey by John Stafford, Archbishop of Canterbury.
 Those that anticipated the future return of English claims to French territory believed that she already understood her duty to protect the interests of the Crown fervently.
-The wedding and her transport were very expensive, estimated by some historians at more than £5000.
+The wedding and her transport were very expensive, estimated by some historians at more than £5,000.

 Shortly after her coronation, René of Anjou entered negotiations with the English crown in an attempt to barter a lifetime's alliance and a twenty-year truce in exchange for the cession of the English-held territory of Maine to Anjou and Henry's agreement to abandon his claim to Anjou.
 Ultimately, the agreement ended without an alliance with Anjou and with the loss of Maine.
-Rumours that the concession of Maine was part of Margaret's marriage settlement, though false, circulated, and were repeated by chroniclers.
 Margaret, alongside Henry, corresponded closely with Charles VII regarding the agreement, attempting to act as a mediator.

 The loss of Maine, regarded as a betrayal, was deeply unpopular with the English public, who were already inclined to mistrust Margaret due to her French origins.
 Blame was cast on William de la Pole, due to his role in negotiations.
 The reputation of Margaret's marriage suffered as a result, although she herself was not openly blamed for the loss.

 In the early years of their marriage, prior to Henry's illness, Margaret and Henry spent significant proportions of their time together by choice.
 They shared an interest in education and culture.
-On 30 March 1448, she was granted license to found Queens' College, Cambridge.
+On 30 March 1448, she was granted licence to found Queens' College, Cambridge.
 Prior to 1453, there is little evidence of public political efforts on her part.
-Most of her surviving letters were written during this period, and the majority pertain to acts of intercession, mediation, and intervention in matters on which she had been asked to act, such as the arranging of marriages, the return of wrongfully taken property, and the collection of alms.
+Most of her surviving letters were written during that period, and the majority pertain to acts of intercession, mediation, and intervention in matters on which she had been asked to act, such as the arranging of marriages, the return of wrongfully taken property, and the collection of alms.
 These were expected and important parts of the role of a noblewoman or queen.
 Some were successful, and others regarded as high-handed or ill-thought-out.
-On one occasion, she recommended a man named Alexander Manning to the role of gaoler at Newgate; shortly after, he turned the prisoners loose in an act of protest at his rumoured dismissal for negligence and was then jailed himself.
+On one occasion, she recommended a man named Alexander Manning to the role of gaoler at Newgate; shortly after, he turned the prisoners loose in an act of protest at his rumoured dismissal for negligence and was then gaoled himself.